Constitution Act, 1982: Part III: Equalization and regional disparities

 Section 36 enshrines in the Constitution a value of equal opportunity for the Canadian people, economic development to support that equality, and government services available for public consumption.
 Subsection 2 goes further in recognizing a "principle" that the federal government should ensure equalization payments.

 Writing in 1982, Professor Peter Hogg expressed scepticism as to whether the courts could interpret and enforce this provision, noting its "political and moral, rather than legal" character.
 Other scholars have noted section 36 is too vague.

 Since the courts would not be of much use in interpreting the section, the section was nearly amended in 1992 with the Charlottetown Accord to make it enforceable.
 The Accord never came into effect.

 Parts IV and IV.1: Constitutional conferences

 These two parts provided for constitutional conferences within certain time limits.
 Once the conferences were held, the two parts were repealed.

 Part V: Procedure for Amending Constitution of Canada

 Subsection 52(3) of the Constitution Act, 1982 requires constitutional amendments to be made in accordance with the rules set out in the Constitution itself.
 Subsection 52(3) entrenches constitutional supremacy and prevents Parliament and the provincial legislatures from making most constitutional amendments using simple legislation.

-The rules for amending Canada's constitution are quite dense.
-They are mostly laid out in Part V of the Constitution Act, 1982.
+The rules for amending Canada's constitution are mostly laid out in Part V of the Constitution Act, 1982.

 There are five different amendment procedures, each applicable to different types of amendments.
 These five formulas are: